harrybrwn/apizza/README.md

 ```

 ### Setup
 The most you have to do as a user in terms of setting up apizza is fill in the config variables.
-The only config variables that are manditory are "Address" and "Service" but the other config variables contain information that the Dominos website uses.
+The only config variables that are mandatory are "Address" and "Service" but the other config variables contain information that the Dominos website uses.

 > **Note**: The config file won't exist if apizza is not run at least once.